History & Heritage

 Although many of the structures do not exist in their original state, the workshops are home to one of the largest and most unique collection of Victorian blacksmith machinery in the world.
 The workshops maintain their unique character and remain as one of the only living interpretations of the technological, social and cultural developments of the NSW railway operations for the last 100 years.

 The workshops were a place of exceptional craftsmanship and were strongly connected with cultural and social developments in working conditions across Australia which have since become a significant part of the Australian cultural identity.
 The respect of Indigenous workers was just one of these developments.

 Two of the blacksmith bays within the Locomotive Workshops continue to operate and are inhabited by Eveleigh Works, a blacksmith school dedicated to teaching traditional and contemporary blacksmith techniques to the community.
 Their courses are open to the public with a focus on hand forging techniques, metal sculpture, knife-making and tool-making.

 Our carefully considered plans to revitalise the precinct will deliver South Eveleigh as a unique cultural and innovation hub.
 One which celebrates it’s magnificent history whilst making it a place welcome to all.

-Today, South Eveleigh is pioneering new standards as an urban regeneration project to set become one of Australia’s leading smart neighborhoods.
+Today, South Eveleigh is pioneering new standards as an urban regeneration project, set to become one of Australia’s leading smart neighbourhoods.